c0j0s/NYP-SAP-SmartBackpack/SmartBackpackML/README.md

 Humidity, Temperature, PM2.5 and PM10

 ## Proposed Values to User
-Through __Machine Learning__ and __Big Data__, the model should output comfort levels based on user profile and sensor readings, to inform the user whether the environment is suitable for his/her ashtmatic conditions.
+Through __Machine Learning__ and __Big Data__, the model should output comfort levels based on user profile and sensor readings, to inform the user whether the environment is suitable for his/her asthmatic conditions.

-Next, the service can provide useful informations such as "how to prevent/protect him/herself from the environment, what to bring for his trip... etc", to the user through the Android Companion App
+Next, the service can provide useful information such as "how to prevent/protect him/herself from the environment, what to bring for his trip... etc", to the user through the Android Companion App

 ## Demo Model
 The demo model will be trained using generated datasets with limited input features.